fmorriso/CodeHS-AutoGrader-Example/README.md

 * [Autograder for 6.2.8](https://codehs.com/app/assignments/course/358127?module=142279256&lesson=142279267)

 ## Developer Notes
-The following JSON library JAR file is reference, but (apparently) never used:
+The following JSON library JAR file is referenced and needs to be present to run this code stand-alone:
 ```xml
 <component name="libraryTable">
   <library name="json" type="repository">